Putin, Xi to hold talks by year-end - Vedomosti | Politics

 Putin, Xi to hold talks by year-end - Vedomosti

-Dmitry Peskov, the Kremlin's spokesman, told the newspaper that the date and the agenda of the meeting are already known, but an official announcement will come later.
-The newspaper, citing an unnamed source close to the Russian presidential administration said that it is unlikely that the meeting will be face-to-face.
+We will inform you in a timely manner as to when and how future contacts will take place."
+The newspaper, citing an unidentified source close to the Russian presidential administration said it was unlikely that the meeting would be face-to-face.
 "Details are being worked out," the source told Vedomosti.
-Russia has moved closer to China since sending its armed forces into Ukraine in February.

 - Country: